 You’re essentially forced into paying more to get the full experience.

-An third alternative is AdPlexity.
+An alternative to these is AdPlexity.
 It’s set up in a slightly different way than WhatRunsWhere and AdBeat.

 AdPlexity has six different plan options.
 Depending on your need, you may only need one.
 If necessary, you can combine plans (such as Mobile and Desktop) via their API for a custom price.
 Each plan costs a monthly fee of $199, except for the Carrier plan, which costs $149 for 500mg of data transfer.